Health Check Interventions

 Infrastructure monitoring, and reliability engineering more generally, is an advanced discipline that involves using multiple sources of data to make decisions in context.
 This document provides some suggestions for how to use the health check most effectively, but these recommendations are only meant as guidelines as part of a larger strategy.

 Some metrics in the health check can rapidly fluctuate into unhealthy ranges and then recover automatically shortly afterward.
 It is unnecessary and undesirable to raise alerts every single time the health check reports an unhealthy status.
-An automated monitoring system should call the health check method frequently, but only escalate to a higher level of intervention based on the severity and frequency of the problem.
+An automated monitoring system should call the health check method often, but only escalate to a higher level of intervention if the problem is severe and consistent.

 Tip: The server normally reports a "critical" status for the first few seconds after startup, switches to a "warning" status after it establishes a connection to the network, and finally reports a "healthy" status when it has fully synced to the network.
 After a restart, you should give a server 5–15 minutes to sync before taking additional interventions.

 warning status even when operating normally.
 If your server qualifies as a special case, you must configure your automated monitoring to recognize the difference between the normal status and an actual problem.
 This probably involves parsing the JSON response body for the health check method and comparing the values there with expected normal ranges.

 Some examples of special cases that may occur include:

 - A private peer typically has a very small number of peer-to-peer connections to known servers only, but the health check reports a warning on the

 peersmetric if the server is connected to 7 or fewer peers.
 You should know the exact number of peers your server is configured to have and check for that value.